ivanbruel/webdriver.sh/README.md

 Yes, you can use webdriver.sh before or after using any other method of driver installation.

-#### Does webdriver.sh install the Nvidia preference pane?
+#### Does webdriver.sh install the NVIDIA preference pane?

-No, you can install it at any point via Nvidia's installer package - webdriver.sh works fine with or without it.
+No, you can install it at any point via NVIDIA's installer package - webdriver.sh works fine with or without it.
 Alternatively, [Web Driver Manager](https://github.com/vulgo/WebDriverManager/releases/download/v1.2/WebDriverManager.dmg) is a minimal menu bar app ([source](https://github.com/vulgo/WebDriverManager)) that monitors driver status and the nvda_drv NVRAM variable.

 #### Do I need to disable SIP?

 No, but you'll want to if you are modifying the drivers to load - making changes to a kext's Info.plist excludes it from the prelinked kernel the next time it's built.
-Clover users may try [this kext patch](https://github.com/vulgo/webdriver.sh/blob/master/etc/clover-patch.plist) which disables Nvidia's OS checks.
+Clover users may try [this kext patch](https://github.com/vulgo/webdriver.sh/blob/master/etc/clover-patch.plist) which disables NVIDIA's OS checks.
 See also: [WebDriverStartup](https://github.com/vulgo/WebDriverStartup).

-#### Will webdriver.sh mess with Nvidia's installer or 'repackage' the driver?
+#### Will webdriver.sh mess with NVIDIA's installer or 'repackage' the driver?

 No, there are [other tools](https://www.google.com/search?q=nvidia+web+driver+repackager) available for doing this.
 For example,  [NvidiaWebDriverRepackager](https://github.com/Pavo-IM/NvidiaWebDriverRepackager)

 #### Won't there be problems without repackaging?

-No, the drivers are installed in exactly the same way (yes, it's just copying files) - and Nvidia's own installer removes anything installed by webdriver.sh.
+No, the drivers are installed in exactly the same way (yes, it's just copying files) - and NVIDIA's own installer removes anything installed by webdriver.sh.

 #### Can't I just uninstall the drivers using webdriver.sh?